 The revised standard requires information in financial statements to be aggregated on the basis of shared characteristics and introduces a statement of comprehensive income.
 The statement of comprehensive income will enable readers to analyse changes in equity resulting from non-owner changes separately from transactions with owners.
 The Company has decided to prepare a single statement of comprehensive income for the year ended 30 June 2010 under the revised standard.
-Financial statement information for the year ended 30 June 2009 has been restated accordingly.
-Items of other comprehensive income presented in the statement of comprehensive were previously recognised directly in the statement of changes in equity.
+Financial statement information for the year ended 30 June 2010 under the revised standard.
+Financial statement information for the statement of comprehensive were previously recognised directly in the statement of changes in equity.